Business rates in England: Transitional relief

 On revaluation, the multiplier is adjusted so that the overall increase in liability across the country is in line with the Retail Prices Index, a measure of inflation.
 A property whose rateable value changes exactly in line with the national average would see an inflation-only rise in liability.
 Conversely, properties with unusually large changes in rateable value would have a significant change in liability.
 To smooth these jumps in liability, schemes of transitional relief have been applied to each rating list.
 These operate by restricting the proportion by which liability may change per year, both upwards and downwards.
 The 1990 and 1995 transitional relief schemes required funding from the Treasury, while the 2000 list scheme was designed to be revenue-neutral over the lifetime of the list, albeit with Treasury funding at the beginning.
 The Local Government Act 2003 required that all revaluations in England feature a revenue-neutral scheme, beginning with the 2005 rating list.
-Transitional relief applies only to changes in liability between rating lists, not changes within lists.
+Transitional relief applied only to changes in liability between rating lists, not changes within lists.
 For example, under the 2005 transitional relief scheme in England, if a rateable value had risen by 20%, the rise in liability would be restricted to 12.5% in the first year, 17.5% in the second year, and the full 20% in the third year (different restrictions would apply for a small business).
 Transitional relief schemes have been applied to the 1990, 1995, and 2000 rating lists in England and Wales, and to the 2005 rating list in England.

 Rating list

 Starting on 1 April 1990, a rating list for each local authority was compiled.
 Although there is technically a separate list for each authority, it is common to refer to the aggregate of the lists as, for example, the 1990 Rating List.
-Rating lists are maintained during their lifetime to reflect changes in properties, and new lists are compiled every five years.
-The current list came into force on 1 April 2017.
+Rating lists are maintained during their lifetime to reflect changes in properties; new lists were formerly compiled every five years, although the Non-Domestic Rating Act 2023 subsequently shortened this period to three years, beginning in 2023.
 As well as local lists, there are a small number of central rating lists, used to assess properties that would otherwise span multiple lists, such as railway or telephone networks.
 A rating list is required to identify each relevant non-domestic property in the area, and assign a rateable value, based on a rental valuation of the property.
 Some types of property, such as public utilities, are valued using a statutory formula instead.
 The task of compiling and maintaining the list is given to the valuation officer for each authority, who is a civil servant of the Valuation Office Agency, an Executive Agency of HM Revenue & Customs.